 NAMI Share Your Story: The National Alliance on Mental Illness provides numerous opportunities for individuals to share their mental health story, including OK2TALK.org and You Are Not Alone at notalone.nami.org.
-Both of these online resources offer a platform for sharing videos, pictures, poetry, prose, art and any other mediums of creative expression.
-These resources are intended to provide a place for people to reach out if they need help, connect with other people experiencing similar challenges, and learn more about the lived experiences of mental illness.
-You can also reach out to your local NAMI for more resources.
+Both of these online resources offer a platform for sharing videos, pictures,

-To help fight stigma, schools should consider addressing mental health in face-to-face conversations with parents, such as at back-to-school night or other parent meetings, instead of simply sending letters home.
+To help fight stigma, schools should consider addressing mental health in face-toface conversations with parents, such as at back-toschool night or other parent meetings, instead of simply sending letters home.